What ingredients differentiate the different varieties of liquid Marseille soap?

 Comparison with other types of liquid soap

 Faced with shelves full of products with complex formulas and endless ingredient lists, liquid Marseille soap stands out for its reassuring simplicity.
 Unlike some industrial soaps, which may contain harsh surfactants or synthetic preservatives, Marseille soap relies on its natural heritage to offer a safe, healthy alternative.
-Its lathering power may seem more modest than that of its modern competitors, but it's worth remembering that abundant lather does not necessarily mean better cleaning performance.
+Its foaming power may seem more modest than that of its modern competitors, but it's worth remembering that abundant lather doesn't necessarily mean better cleaning performance.

 This minimalist approach has lost none of its relevance despite changing cosmetics habits.
 On the contrary, it meets a growing need for transparency and authenticity in body care.
 The discerning consumer recognizes that liquid Marseille soap is not only an effective ally for daily hygiene, but also a respectful choice for his or her health and that of the environment.